jens-limbach/SSv2-extensibility-workshop/README.md

 - The second cloud function will contain the data stream necessary to feed the "custom key metrics" on the account overview

 1. **Edit Your Manifest File:**
 - Open the "btp-microservice" folder and edit the "manifest.yaml" file.
-This time you need to change a few things: add again your initials to the name, add your user, pw and SSv2 tenant url to the file
+This time you need to change a few things: add again your initials after the name, add your user, pw and SSv2 tenant url to the file

 These attributes need to be adjusted by you:
 <img src="images/ManifestEdit.png">